ResearchObject/ro-crate/docs/1.1-DRAFT/appendix/jsonld.md

 ```

-Note that most web servers will serve `ro-crate-metadata.json` with  `Content-Type: application/json`.
+Note that most web servers will however serve `*.json` as `Content-Type: application/json`.

 Requesting the RO-Crate metadata file from a browser may also need permission through CORS header `Access-Control-Allow-Origin` (however extra care should be taken if the RO-Crates require access control).